computacenter-de/tech-task-wp07/README.md

 #### Make the Instance Unavailable to Others

 ##### Scale down the Jenkins deployment to zero replicas.
-It can be achived using kubectl.
-This apprapch is quite similar to OSS Jenkins.
+It can be achieved  using kubectl.
+This approach is quite similar to Open Source Jenkins.
 ```bash
 # kubectl scale statefulset <NAME> --replicas=0 --n <xxxxxxx>
 $ kubectl get statefulset.apps -n cloudbeesci